moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 2. Do you specify time off in days or hours for these plans?
 3. What are the required fields for managers to review time off requests (example: comments, business justification).
 Which are optional?
 4. Can your employees request time off requests only for themselves, or also for someone else?
+   * Note: this guide only allows employees to request time off for themselves.
+See API research below to understand how you can customize API research to allow time off requests for other employees

 # For Workday Administrators

-This document provides a comprehensive step-by-step guide designed for Workday Administrators and HR Systems Engineers, detailing the procedures for creating credentials, assigning roles, and configuring workday effectively.
+This document provides a step-by-step guide designed for Workday Administrators and HR Systems Engineers, detailing the procedures for creating credentials, assigning roles, and configuring workday effectively.
 It serves as a practical manual to ensure accurate setup and management of technical resources.

 ## Configuration Instructions